 There are three different levels of data associated with the Safe Start Health Check:

 Contractors and vendors are required to participate in daily health screenings administered by their employers, which are comparable in nature to the Safe Start Health Check.
 Campus visitors must be registered, screened and complete a Safe Start Health Check similar to the one required for students, faculty and staff.

-All Seattle University community members (students, faculty, staff and visitors) who will be physically present on campus are required to complete the Safe Start Health Check on a daily basis, prior to arrival.
+All Seattle University community members (students, faculty, staff and visitors) regardless of their vaccination status,who will be physically present on campus are required to complete the Safe Start Health Check on a daily basis, prior to arrival.

 Yes.
 Everyone is required to complete the Safe Start Health Check daily, prior to arriving on campus.

 You are not required to use the Safe Start Health Check on days when you will not be physically present on campus.

 Only come to campus prior to completing the Safe Start Health Check if all of the following criteria are true: